cnzhihao/mcp-artisan/README.md

 ## Overview

-MCP-Artisan is a command-line tool built on the Model Context Protocol that provides three essential tools for AI Agents:
+MCP-Artisan is a command-line tool built on the Model Context Protocol that provides four essential tools for AI Agents:

+1. **listPrompts** - List all available prompt files in a directory
-1. **findRelevantPrompt** - Search for the most relevant prompt file based on user input
+2. **getPromptContent** - Read the content of a specific prompt file
-2. **saveHtml** - Save HTML content to a file
+3. **saveHtml** - Save HTML content to a file
-3. **renderImageFromHtml** - Render HTML files as images using Puppeteer
+4. **renderImageFromHtml** - Render HTML files as images using Puppeteer

 ## Installation